cmendible/Vsts.Vault/README.md

 # Vsts.Vault

-A simple backup solution for your Visual Studio Team Services Git Repositories
+Backup your Team Services Git Repositories with VSTS Vault: A simple windows service or console application designed to keep a local copy of all your code.